 - Porcelain Veneers: Known for their durability and natural look, porcelain veneers are more expensive but long-lasting.

-- Composite Veneers: These are less expensive and can be applied in one visit but are less durable than porcelain.
+- Composite Veneers are less expensive and can be applied in one visit, but they are less durable than porcelain.

 How Long Do Veneers Last?